montali/MLEngineerSummary/README.md

 This started as an interview cheatsheet, but it is slowly becoming a bible for ML engineers.
 You can find some basics of probability theory, statistics, Python, Machine Learning, Deep Learning and Reinforcement Learning.

+## How to read this
+It is crucial to open this with either [Typora](https://typora.io) or [Visual Studio Code](https://code.visualstudio.com): normal markdown editors won't parse the LaTeX formulas.
 <!-- CONTRIBUTING -->

 ## Contributing